 The “Lesser Hippias” or “Hippias Minor” dialogue is a performed dialogue, not a framed or narrated dialogue, and it begins en media res.
 Hippias, the famed sophist from Elis in the northwest Peloponnese, has apparently just delivered a beautiful series of speeches (or an “exhibition”) on Homer and the poets, pleasant to the guests listening.
-Hippias was famed for an incredible memory, and a powerful oratory, chosen to represent Sparta on several occasions.
-He embodies the polymathia, composed of “much learning,” however he was also incredibly vain, as evidenced in the dialogue (a sub-theme which Socrates exploits).
+Hippias is famous for his incredible memory, and powerful oratory.
+He was once chosen to represent Sparta on several occasions during the Peloponnesian War (as we also see in the Greater Hippias dialogue).
+Hippias embodies the polymathia, composed of “much learning,” however he is also incredibly vain, as evidenced in the dialogue (a sub-theme which Socrates exploits).
 Hippias is also found in exchanges with Socrates in Plato’s Greater Hippias as well as Xenophon’s Memorabilia.
-The dialogue was added with a later subtitle: “On the Lying” or “On the Lies.”
+A subtitle was later added to the dialogue: “On the Lying” or “On the Lies.”

 Socrates, initially hesitant to question Hippias in fear of the crowd and also not wanting to break impropriety by interrupting his “exhibition,” begins by asking Hippias about Homer – how do you distinguish the two men of Homer: Achilles of the Iliad and Odysseus of the Odyssey?
 (364b-364c).